 FAQ

-- How long should a pillar page be?: 2000-4000 words is typical, but length matters less than coverage.
-If it links to 10 deep cluster articles, it doesn’t need to repeat them.
+- How long should a pillar page be?
+As of June 2026, 2,500-4,000 words is typical, but coverage matters more than length.
+A pillar that links to 10 deep clusters does not need to repeat them.

-- Can a cluster page link to another cluster?: Yes, and it should when relevant.
-The pattern is a hub-and-spoke, but spokes can connect to each other too.
+- Can a cluster page link to another cluster?
+Yes, and it should when relevant.
+The pattern is hub-and-spoke, but spokes can connect to each other when the topics genuinely relate.

 - Do I need a

-/pillar/URL pattern?: No. The structure is logical, not URL-based.
-A pillar and its clusters can all live under/articles/. - What if I have overlapping pillars?: Pick one as canonical and merge the other, or scope them more narrowly so they don’t overlap.
+/pillar/URL pattern?
+No. The structure is logical, not URL-based.
+A pillar and its clusters can all live under/articles/. - What if I have overlapping pillars?
+Pick one as canonical and merge the other, or scope them more narrowly so they stop overlapping.
+Two pillars competing for the same broad term split your authority.

 - Should I add JSON-LD

-WebPage aboutschema?: Optional but helpful.
-Mark pillars asWebPagewith anaboutproperty pointing to the topic.
+WebPage aboutschema?
+Optional but helpful.
+Mark pillars asWebPagewith anaboutproperty pointing to the topic entity so the topical relationship is explicit in structured data.

 Related